 In the B2B technology word we’ve seen a lot of headlines recently about how the COVID-19 pandemic has accelerated changes that were already happening.
 Years of digital transformation have occurred in months.
 This pandemic has changed almost every business and industry.
-Maybe the most visible has been the retail world.
+Maybe the most visible has been in the world of retail.

 We’ve seen stores closing.
 We’ve seen high-profile brands have to scale way back or disappear altogether.
-Jen Augustyn with The Dealey Group, a marketing agency that specializes, at least in part, in helping retail shopping centers, gave us a few minutes recently and talked about the changes she’s in physical retail and where she thinks things are headed.
+Jen Augustyn with The Dealey Group, a marketing agency that specializes, at least in part, in helping retail shopping centers, gave us a few minutes recently and talked about the changes she’s seen in physical retail and where she thinks things are headed for retailers and retail tech marketing.
 She said something in our discussion that resonated with me.

 She said the retailers that will come out of the pandemic in better shape are the ones that are able to adapt to changing shopper expectations—particularly around providing more than a product but, instead, providing an experience.